ankit-vaghela30/ankit-vaghela30.github.io/_posts/2018-01-21-naivebayes.md

 ---
 title: "Naive Bayes from scratch using Spark RDDs"
 date: 2018-01-21
-tags: [NaiveBayes, Spark, Machine Learning, Data Science, Natural language processing]
+tags: [NaiveBayes, Spark, Machine Learning, Data Science, Natural language processing, Python]
 #header:
 #  image: "/images/perceptron/percept.jpg"
 excerpt: "NaiveBayes algorithm, Machine Learning"
 mathjax: "true"
 ---

-# Naive Bayes from scratch in
+# Naive Bayes using PySpark package

 Naive bayes is a great algorithm especially for classification task in Natural language processing.
 This post tries to provide implementation of Naive bayes algorithm from scratch using Spark RDDs.
 Spark is a very good Big data processing framework and it provides PySpark package for python.
 This PySpark package has this special data type called RDDs(Resilient Distributed Datasets) which are immutable and partitioned collection of records.
 We take a NLP problem, a document classification task where given a document, we have to classify it to one of the topic labels.
 Topic labels can be Management, Economics, Geometry etc.